NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/GettingStarted/Deploy.rst

       export SUBSCRIPTION_ID="*Subscription ID*"

 #.
 Choose a resource group name for the solution and export it as ``RESOURCE_GROUP``.
-   In this example, we use ``nrfassettracker`` as the resource group name.
+   In this example, ``nrfassettracker`` is used as the resource group name.

    .. code-block:: bash